Agana Sailing Itinerary

 Mooring

-Rogoznica is the home of an often-rewarded marina: Marina Frapa, which also offers mooring buoys on both sides of the bridge connecting Rogoznica island and mainland.
+Rogoznica is the home of an often-rewarded marina: Marina Frapa, which also offers mooring buoys on both sides of the bridge connecting Rogoznica island and the mainland.
 The town quay is on the island itself, equipped with good mooring lines, showers and toilets.
 Free anchoring is also possible a little further inland, after passing the island on its eastern edge.

 Things to do